yeasy/learning_pickleball/19_faq_en.md

 **Answer**: Sports are essentially similar with each other.
 Ball games are all about power (both explosive and stamina), speed, spin and placement.
 However, different sports differ in form and focus.

 Tennis has the highest requirements for strength, just like the broadsword, emphasizing wide opening and closing, and beating the opponents like breaking a bamboo; badminton has the highest requirements for speed and placement control, just like swordsmanship, pays attention to agility and elegance, and strikes back; table tennis has not only the quickest rhythm, but also the strongest rotation.
 Like a dagger, its shot is often unexpected and unpredictable; while the pickleball is like a nunchaku, both soft and firm, with the drive skills from tennis, the smash, lob and control from badminton, and the quick rhythm and dink from table tennis.
-It can be said that pickleball is based on tennis technology as its body, badminton technology as its spirit, and table tennis technology as its soul.
+It can be said that pickleball is based on tennis technique as its body, badminton technique as its spirit, and table tennis technique as its soul.
 It is easy to get started, but it takes hard work to master it.

 ## [Q6] What are the key differences between amateur players and professional players?